craddm/craddm/README.md

 ### Hi there, I'm Matt 👋

+I'm currently a Senior Lecturer at the University of Lincoln, where I teach research methods and statistics to students studying for Masters degrees in psychology using the R statistical programming language.

+I also develop software for research purposes.

 - 📫 How to reach me: Twitter is a good place to start - [@Matt_Craddock](https://twitter.com/Matt_Craddock)
 <!--
 **craddm/craddm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.